Date of publication: July 2018

 Alternatively, you can specify pounds sterling (£) when setting up a bank account in your home country which, in some circumstances (e.g. trading directly from overseas with a single, large customer) may be appropriate.
 However, check with your customer they are happy to pay money into this account.

-Please also note that faster payments have been introduced into the UK so it is now possible to pay most people without charge on the same day by bank transfer.
+Please also note that faster payments exist in the UK so it is possible to pay most people without charge on the same day by bank transfer.

 Yes you can.
 Provided you talk to the bank’s commercial team rather than just trying to discuss this with a local branch.
 Overseas companies can set up UK bank accounts, therefore it is not always necessary (or wise even) to form a UK company just to open a UK bank account.